Jezdufourq/Jezdufourq.github.io/_posts/2019-10-01-Oktoberfest.md

 </div>

-Due to some personal events, I had to cancel my Oktoberfest the week before with one of my mates, Trent, from QUT.
-However, I could not pass up the opportunity to attend the ‘event’ of Germany.
+I could not pass up the opportunity to attend the ‘event’ of Germany.
 So, in typical exchange student fashion, I booked a last-minute bus and hotel in Munich to stay the Friday night.
 If I can give you a tip about Oktoberfest, never book accommodation with 4 days of notice.
 It is extremely expensive, but the experience was worth the money.

 <div class="post-image post-image-caption">
     <img src="/photos/01-10-19-Oktoberfest/3.jpg"  alt="Oktoberfest-3"/>